Why Community Health Matters

 Here at Elder Options, Community Health Workers have made a difference through the Take Charge (Care Transitions) program, expanded care for moderately depressed persons in rural areas with the PEARLS (Program for Enhancing & Enriching Lives) and with managing chronic health conditions such as diabetes through the Enhance Wellness and Healthy Aging programs.
 Community Care Services at Elder Options served 1,041 clients in 2016 through PEARLS, Enhance Wellness, and Healthy Aging Programs.
 At the end of the day, Community Health Workers are a link between the community and medical professionals.
 They help people continue their care regimen and lead longer, more rewarding lives.

-To learn more about what Community Health Workers are doing at Elder Options, please visit the Services tab to read about the programs mentioned above.
+To learn more about what Community Health Workers are doing at Elder Options, please visit the Services tab above to read about the programs mentioned above.

 If you are interested in partnering or sponsoring a program, call Katina Mustipher at (352) 692-5267 to discuss.